vivekparasharr/vivekparasharr.github.io/_posts/2019-01-05-building-blocks-of-excel-vba.markdown

 ```

 #### 3. A string of characters where you can store names, addresses, or any other kind of text
-##### Key idea here is to learn how to manipulate string variables
+Key idea here is to learn how to manipulate string variables.
 There are a few common operations that we will focus on:
 a.
 Joining strings
 ```vb
 'Join Strings